 The Dean of Postgraduate Research shall have power to vary these regulations in respect of a particular candidate where special or unusual circumstances warrant it.
-In such circumstances the Dean will consult, as appropriate, with the candidate, supervisors, HoD/S, oral examination organizers and examiners.
+In such circumstances the Dean will consult, as appropriate, with the candidate, supervisors, Head of Department/School, oral examination Chair and examiners.

-13. Transitional Regulations
+13. Transitional regulations